nasa/cumulus-docs/docs/deployment.md

 * `<prefix>-public`

-**Note**: s3 bucket object names are global across all users/locations/etc, otherwise bucket creation may fail.
+**Note**: s3 bucket object names are global and must be unique across all users/locations/etc.

 These buckets can be created by utilizing the AWS command line utility or the web interfece.